wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 ## DX Tools

-DX consists of these new tools:
+DX consists of these new facilities:

    * Scratch (ephemeral/destructible) orgs created on the fly for temporary use for a "scope"
    * Dev Hub for managing scratch orgs